cjkent/kiosk/README.md

 # Kiosk
-A simple reactive store inspired by ngrx/store but with a simpler API and _much_ less boilerplate.
+A simple reactive store for Angular inspired by ngrx/store but with a simpler API and _much_ less boilerplate.